 A friend of mine told me that he had seen the sign being used as a building plank in Mandurah.

 I rang David Meadowcroft and he, after much bartering, swapped a new plank for the old sign.
-He then left the sign with my sister and brother-in-law Gloria and Bill Cox.
+He then left the sign with my sister and brother-in-law Gloria and Bill Cox in the City.
 They, in time, transported it to Geraldton in their caravan from whence it was then conveyed to Tenindewa by my brother Paddy in his utility.

 The Old Siding Sign is now resident and displayed upon the Store where it duly belongs.